LOCAL PROGRAMMES 2020

 LOCAL PROGRAMMES 2018

-There are no formal classes planned for the 2018 spring and summer seasons.
-Chapter members, visitors, and guests are invited to bring samples of work to meetings and to suggest topics for future workshops.
+There were no formal classes in 2018.
+Chapter members, visitors, and guests were invited to bring samples of work to meetings and to suggest topics for future workshops.

-Alberta North’s Collaborative Project “Bound Together” was delayed 10 weeks due to page damage on the printshop drying racks, and will be drawing to a close again mid-February, 2018.
+Alberta North’s Collaborative Project “Bound Together” was delayed over 10 weeks due to extensive page damage on the printshop drying racks.
+The project reprinting finished again mid-February, 2019.

 “The Making of a Book” is a chapter project produced in conjunction with “Bound Together”.
 This is a step-by-step hands-on exhibit which encourages the exploration and appreciation of every aspect of creating an edition of a hand printed artist book.